kklot/gcsp/_pages/about.md

     *   Fostering new discoveries leading to improve health for the people of their native countries and all nations Building a world-wide platform to encourage academic interchange in the cancer field

-* Academic majors
+* Academic majors (PhD and Master level) - Public Health and Medical Science

-    *   Master of Public Health (Cancer Control and Population Health)
+    *    Majoring in Public Health (Cancer Control and Population Health)

+      *      Track 1 : Cancer Causes and Prevention
+      *      Track 4 : Cancer Control Planning, Implementation, and Evaluation
+      *      Track 5 : Health Data Science

-    *   Master of Science (Cancer Biomedical Science)
+    *    Majoring in Science (Cancer Biomedical Science)

-* Academic tracks
+      *    Track 2 : Cancer Biomarker Science
+      *    Track 3 : Cancer Therapeutic Science

 Latest Photos of GCSP
 ![](https://i.imgur.com/nSFokFx.jpg)